silverstripe/cwp/docs/en/user.md

 The CWP module allows you to create events (**Event Pages**) and event listings (**Event Holders**).

+Specialised pages can be created to allow website visitors to view individual events (**Event Pages**) and event listings (**Event Holders**).

-Creating events is as straightforward as creating new **Event Pages**.
-Apart from ordinary fields available to all **Pages**, this page type allows you to specify the date and time of the event.
-The template will display this details, along with any taxonomy terms you associate with the page (see "Adding taxonomy terms to a page" above).
+To create a page to display information for an event, add a new page of the type **Event Page**.
+In addition to the fields available on other pages, this page type allows you to specify the date and time of the event.
+These details will be displayed on the template along with any taxonomy terms you associate with the page (see "Adding taxonomy terms to a page" above).

 ![Event as shown on the site](_images/events-frontend.jpg)

-This alone will not allow visitors to browse the events easily.
-To list the events in a more structured way you have to create an **Event holder** and place all the events to be included underneath.
-You can create many **Event Holders**, each with its own set of events too.
+The events must be listed in a structured way to allow visitors to easily browse them.
+This is acheived with an **Event Holder** which contains the **Event Pages**.
+Any number of **Event Holders** can be created, each with its own set of events.

 ![Event Holder structure](_images/events-holder-structure.jpg)

-This provides you with an automated listing which includes the following features:
+The events listing for the above events holder and pages is shown below and includes the following features:

 * Events are sorted by date, descending (most recent on the top).
 * Sidebar shows the taxonomy terms associated with underlying events.
-* Months (and years) for which events are available can be navigated.
+* Months (and years) for which events are scheduled can be navigated.

 ![Event listing](_images/events-listing.jpg)